drisya-m/Cloud-Projects/CloudDevops-IaaS/readme.md

 Automate the service setup used in Anomaly detection Project(CloudManagedServices) using CloudFormation and CloudDeploy.
+Instead of API we use raw_data.py to generate the input data.

 The folder structure for artifacts: